 The point of a fetal heart monitor is to alert the medical team of fetal distress.
-If a baby is experiencing a lack of oxygen to the brain, this will result in nonreassuring heart tracings on the fetal monitor.
-When nonreassuring tracings occur, the medical team may try resuscitative maneuvers which are aimed at increasing blood flow and oxygen to the baby.
-These maneuvers may include IV fluids, giving oxygen to the mother, or changing the mother’s position.
+If a baby is experiencing a lack of oxygen to the brain, this will result in “nonreassuring heart tracings” on the fetal monitor.
+When nonreassuring tracings occur, the medical team may try resuscitative maneuvers, which are aimed at increasing blood flow and oxygen to the baby.
+These maneuvers may include giving the mother IV fluids or oxygen, or changing her position.
 However, there is no guarantee that resuscitative maneuvers will relieve fetal distress.
-In fact, distress caused by certain obstetrical conditions, such as a complete umbilical cord compression or complete placental abruption may not be affected by in-utero resuscitation; babies experiencing these conditions must be delivered within a matter of minutes.
+In fact, distress caused by certain obstetrical conditions, such as complete umbilical cord compression or complete placental abruption may not be affected by in-utero resuscitation; babies experiencing these conditions must be delivered within a matter of minutes.

 How do you pronounce hypoxic-ischemic encephalopathy?

 Video: our Michigan hypoxic-ischemic encephalopathy lawyers discuss HIE

 Legal help for children with HIE and other birth injuries